ahmetuygun/product-keyword-score/README.md

 ### Horizontal Effect

-The character order in a keyword is key factor to approximate the score.
-I assumed, each character's effect is not same in a keyword.The effect rate should be reduced as it gets closer to the end of the keyword.
+I assumed that the character order in a keyword is key factor to approximate the score.
+Each character's effect is not same in a keyword.The effect rate should be reduced as it gets closer to the end of the keyword.

-For example "mouse", 5 characters, the score for each character should be for example,  30, 25, 20, 15, 10 respectively, in total 100.
+For example "mouse", 5 characters, the score for each character should be, for example,  30, 25, 20, 15, 10 respectively, in total 100.

 #### Means: When I type; <br/>